fbpx Skip to Content

 • Plating for adults – Serve over rice and with a veggie.
 Stir in some sriracha or gojuchang sauce or a pinch of red pepper flakes to spice things up a bit.

 Interested in adding more Asian flavors to your weeknight meals but not sure how to make it actually doable?
-Check out my Beginner’s Guide to Asian Cuisine for easy tips and recipes that are weeknight and kid-friendly and will help your weeknight meals be a win!
+Check out my collection of easy Asian dinner recipes for easy recipes that are weeknight and kid-friendly and will help your weeknight meals be a win!

 hand with chopsticks eating mongolian beef